 The promising future of stem cell research could change how we treat degenerative diseases.

-Leah is a Garland Scholar, Crossroads Fellow, recipient of the Breaux Fellowship, and she most recently won the UCSB Grad Slam Grand Prize for best 3-minute talk by a graduate student.
+Leah is a Garland Scholar, Crossroads Fellow, recipient of the Breaux Fellowship, and recently won the UCSB Grad Slam Grand Prize for the best 3-minute talk.
 She then went on in May of 2017 to win people’s choice at the UC-wide Grad Slam competition.
 She is a member of the Women in Science and Engineering club at UCSB and is the teaching assistant for stem cell biology, where she teaches undergraduates how to present research in an understandable and concise format.
-She values the importance of communicating science to a diverse audience and emphasizing the need for basic research as a foundation for translational applications.

 This talk was given at a TEDx event using the TED conference format but independently organized by a local community.
 Learn more at https://www.ted.com/tedx